Setthing/Setthing/README.md

-### Oi!
-Sou o Matheus Santos
+### Hi, Matheus here, how are you?
-- 🌱 Estudando HTML e CSS
+- 🌱 Learning Python for creating Games
 ##

 <div>